Air Conditioner Repair Checklist

 - Ensure your hands and feet aren’t wet before you work on the panel or breakers.

 - Locate the breaker marked “AC” and make sure it’s in the “on” spot.
-If it’s triggered, the lever will be in the in between or “off” spot.
+If it’s triggered, the lever will be in the "off" position.

 - Firmly transfer the breaker back to the “on” spot.
 If it instantly triggers again, don’t reset it and get in touch with us at 561-533-6066 .
 A switch that keeps flipping could signal your home has electrical trouble.